-What are the essential features of an effective Legionella Risk Assessment?
+What are the key features of an effective Legionella Risk Assessment?

 For many companies this will involve procuring the services of a certified water hygiene company that can provide an unbiased appraisal of the water quality risks.